- American Physical Society Sites

 - Become a Member

 To recognize a team, collaboration, or an exceptional individual who has exhibited a sustained commitment to excellence in physics education.
-The award, presented annually, consists of a $5,000 monetary award, a certificate citing the achievements of the group or individual, and an allowance for travel expenses of up to $2,000 to the APS April Meeting where the award is presented.
+The award, presented annually, consists of a $5,000 stipend, a certificate citing the achievements of the individual or team, and an allowance for travel expenses of up to $2,000 to the APS April Meeting where the award is presented.
 The stipend is split equally among members of teams selected to receive the Award.
 The APS Forum on Education may consult with the nominator to determine which members will represent the team with invited talks at the April Meeting and receive travel reimbursements.

 This award was established in 2006 and endowed with support from the Richard Lounsbery Foundation, Vernier Software, WebAssign, Physics Academic Software, PASCO Scientific, General Atomics Sciences Education Foundation and numerous individual contributions.